0

 • Reduced work capacity and caregiving strain

-Importantly, the review pushes back against the idea that this makes pain “psychological.”
-Instead, it emphasizes bi-directional neuroendocrine and immune mechanisms linking pain and mental health.
+Importantly, the review pushes back against the idea that this makes pain "psychological."
+Instead, it emphasizes the bidirectional connections between neuroendocrine and immune systems that link pain and mental health — real biology, not a state of mind.

 5. Life-Course Perspective Is Essential